 - Follow the job application instructions carefully, including necessary documentation, and avoiding sending multiple applications to the same organization.

 - Resume SEO is important for avoiding rejection by Applicant Tracking Systems (ATS).

 - Stay organized when applying for multiple job, and be prepared for interviews, including video interviews.

 We all know that finding a job is a job itself.
 And often a thankless one.
 Glassdoor estimates that there are 250 applicants for every posted job opening, with only four to six of them scoring an interview.
 With our current COVID-19 crisis and the unemployment rate at a whopping 14.7%, that figure just went way up.
-That’s why we bundled seven of the best job search tips to help you snag that shiny new role.
+That's why we bundled seven of the best job search tips on how to apply online to help you snag that shiny new role.